State Parliament (Germany): Constitutional functions and powers

+Election process

-In terms of these functions, the state parliaments work very similarly.
-However, there are also some significant differences between the states.
-This begins with the electoral system: Similar to federal elections, many states use a mixed-member proportional representation system in which each voter casts one vote for a constituency candidate and a second vote determines the proportional share of seats.
-However, this is not the case in all states, the main exception being Baden-Württemberg, which uses a complex first-past-the-post voting system in which seats are allocated to "lucky-loser" candidates in addition to the elected constituency candidates in order to establish proportionality.
-In all states there is a 5%-threshold which must be exceeded for a party to be considered in the proportional distribution of seats, although in Bremen it is sufficient to exceed the threshold in only one of the two cities that make up the state (Bremen City and Bremerhaven).
+Similar to federal elections, many states use a mixed-member proportional representation-system in which each voter casts one vote for a constituency candidate and a second vote determines the proportional share of seats.
+However, this is not the case in all states, the main exception being Bremen and Hamburg, where personalised proportional representation-systems are used.
+In all states there is a 5%-threshold which must be exceeded for a party to be considered in the proportional distribution of seats, although in Bremen it is sufficient to exceed the threshold in only one of the two cities that make up the state (Bremen city and Bremerhaven).
 The electoral system of some states also includes a basic mandate clause which allows parties to be taken into account in the proportional distribution of seats regardless of the 5%-threshold if they win a certain number of constituencies.
 As at the federal level, parties representing national minorities are excluded from both the 5%-threshold and the basic mandate clause.
 This provision is of particular importance in Schleswig-Holstein, where the SSW, a party which represents the minorities of Danes and Frisians, regularly participates in state elections.

-In contrast to the Bundestag on federal level, most states have adopted legislative periods of five years, the only exception beeing Bremen, which still uses four-year-terms (a cross-party attempt to introduce five-year-terms was defeated in a referendum in 2017).
-Another difference to the Bundestag are the conditions for early new elections: While the Bundestag does not have the right of self-dissolution and can only be dissolved by the President of Germany (and even this only under certain conditions which are precisely defined in the Basic Law), the state parliaments have the right of self-dissolution (even if the procedure differs according to the state constitutions).
-In addition to this, some state constitutions also provide for an automatic dissolution of the parliament in certain situations and in some states, the parliament can also be dissolved by a referendum.
+Most states have adopted legislative periods of five years, the only exception being Bremen, which still uses four-year-terms (a cross-party attempt to introduce five-year-terms was defeated in a referendum in 2017).
+An important difference to the Bundestag on federal level are the conditions for early new elections: While the Bundestag does not have the right of self-dissolution and can only be dissolved by the President of Germany (and even this only under certain conditions which are precisely defined in the Basic Law), all state parliaments have the right of self-dissolution (even if the procedure differs according to the state constitutions).
+In addition to this, some state constitutions also provide for an automatic dissolution of the parliament in certain parliamentary deadlock-situations and in some states, the parliament can also be dissolved by a referendum.
 Neither an automatic dissolution nor a dissolution by referendum has ever happened in any state, though.
-In October 2021, an attempt to bring about a referendum about the dissolution of the Bavaria state parliamtent failed; the request was supported by 204.135 citizens eligible to vote, thus clearly failing to meet the threshold of one million signatures of support necessary to call a referendum.
+In October 2021, an attempt to bring about a referendum about the dissolution of the Bavaria state parliament failed; the request was supported by 204,135 citizens eligible to vote, thus clearly failing to meet the threshold of one million signatures of support necessary to call a referendum.